-- Historic area of open space, formerly the grounds of the early nineteenth century The Grange. - Important area of open space making a substantial contribution to the setting of the Tadcaster conservation area, the Grade II listed Wharfe Bridge and the River Wharfe more generally. - Semi-rural site with specimen trees and significant boundaries.
+- Historic area of open space, formerly the grounds of the early nineteenth century country house, The Grange. - Important area of open space making a strong contribution to the setting of the Tadcaster conservation area, the Grade II listed Wharfe Bridge and the River Wharfe more generally. - Semi-rural site with mature specimen trees and significant boundaries.